sharing-science/data-sharing-ontology/index.md

 <h2>Abstract</h2>
-  <p>Explainability has been a goal for Artificial Intelligence systems since their conception, with the need for explanations only growing as machine learning models are increasingly used in critical settings such as healthcare.
-Currently, explanations are often treated as a nice-to-have feature added in a post-hoc manner.
-With greater adoption of these systems and emphasis on user-centric explainability, there is a need for a structured representation that treats explainability as a primary consideration, mapping end user needs to specfic explanation types.
-We design an explanations ontology to formalize the generation of explanations in a machine-readable format, accounting for the system and user attributes in the process.
-Within our ontology, we support the modeling of different literature-derived explanation types, whose requirements and generational needs were further refined through a requirements gathering exercise conducted with clinicians.
-Through this ontology, we hope to benefit system designers to include explanation generation facilities in their systems.
-We evaluate our ontology via competency questions that are inspired by learnings from our clinical requirements gathering exercise and are geared towards a system designer who might use our ontology to learn about the best explanation types to include, given a combination of users' needs and a system's capabilities, both in real-time and system design settings.</p>
+  <p>In fields such as medical research, data collection is slow and rigorous, meaning conclusive findings take years to produce.
+Due to the closed nature of biomedical research, this leads to the reproduction of similar datasets, while leaving datasets with multiple implications abeyant.
+Further, there is a lack of complete and useful open datasets in many different fields, which leave researchers with no choice but to collect data on their own.
+There is a rising need for a secure data sharing ecosystem which recommends, incentivizes, and rewards collaborative efforts between researchers and research groups.
+Permissionless, public blockchains provide the necessary framework for trustless and fair data sharing.
+We design an ontology to capture the events associated with blockchain-based data sharing and a corresponding incentive scheme, which includes a reputation-based peer review system and an index to provide recommendations and ratings of possible collaborators.
+We present a use case indicating the ontology’s plausibility in the biomedical research community and evaluate our ontology with a set of competency questions geared towards participating researchers and other academic stakeholders.
+Through the use of the ontology, a blockchain ecosystem can be built that will incentivize, encourage, and reward data sharing.</p>
  </content>

  <hr/>